 David Womack and his wife Marina opened the doors on their new RV rental business, Georgia MotorCoach, in April of 2016.
 Like most people, they didn’t start out with a whole rental fleet.
 Rather, they started with one RV to dip their toes into the water.
 Their first RV was a 2013 Winnebago they rented out on April 29th.
 David remembers the day well.

 “Oh, I know the date,” he says with a chuckle.
 And most RV owners do remember this date well.
 After all, it’s the day that many people’s business ownership dreams become a reality!

 Within the same month, Georgia Motorcoach acquired its second RV, a Forest River Solera, for their RV rental business.
-It was snapped up for a Bonnaroo music festival booking within days.
+Within days, they had it rented out for a Bonnaroo music festival booking.

 Both RVs did very well through the summer of 2016, with a high utilization and RV rental rate.
 David knew he had a chance, and he was going to take it.
 It was time to keep growing their RV rental business.

 This is when Georgia Motorcoach acquired their third RV, an Itasca Cambria.
 It was only August of 2016.

 David explains how the jump to the third RV happened.
 “I literally purchased the Cambria to substitute for a rental for the Solera, since the RV dealer was having trouble getting the paperwork done for the tag, and the temporary had expired,” he says.
 “But there I was, with 3 RVs.
 And RVs just kept renting!”